japer-technology/gh-openclaw/.GITHUB-MODE/runtime/README.md

 # 🦞 GitHub Mode: Runtime Contracts

-### This directory contains Task 1 contract artifacts used by GitHub mode planning and validation.
+### This directory contains contract artifacts used by GitHub mode planning and validation.

 <p align="center">
   <picture>